19th Virginia Infantry Regiment: First Manassas

-August 1861 - April 1862
+August 1861 – April 1862

 Like much of the Confederate Army after First Manassas, the 19th spent the rest of the year and part of the next in a stationary position around Cub Run.
 There the men learned how to drill and live like soldiers.
 They took their turn on the picket line and were occasionally involved in skirmishes.
 Camplife became the order of business, as they set up winter camp near Fairfax Court House, Virginia, in October, 1861.
 Companies and battalion drill were frequent, as were inspections and parades.
 The soldiers enjoyed the uneventful days of winter camp.
 Along with card playing and sport playing, they enjoyed the sermons of Reverend John H. Griffin of Company H. Griffin soon became the regimental chaplain.
 Along with picket duty and drill, the 19th also built entrenchments on the high points around Fairfax.
 Private Z.L.
 Gilmer of Company described the 19th positions as "impenentrable to the enemy," and noted in his diary that the slaves who also took part were paid the same as the soldiers (11.00 dollars).
 In January, 1862, the 19th performed picket duty every 16 days, with each wing alternating on the eighth day.
 While on picket duty, Philip St. George Cocke was given leave on December 16, and went home to his father's home at Bremo Bluff, in Fluvanna County.
 He never returned to his command, as on December 26, 1861, he committed suicide by a single shot from a pistol into his mouth.
-John Strange was sick in the hospital, so Colonel Armistead Rust took command of the regiment, but soon, he was given leave home, so Captain James Mallory of Company took command of the regiment until Strange's return.
+John Strange was sick in the hospital, so Colonel Armistead Rust took command of the regiment, but soon, he was given leave home, so Captain James Mallory of Company A took command of the regiment until Strange's return.